Ishaan-Datta/Github-Notifier/README.md

     go run main.go

-Setting Up Local Endpoint for Testing
+## Testing and Local Endpoint Setup:

- 1. To create a local endpoint that can be accessed from the internet for testing purposes, you can use Pinggy:
+For local testing, you can create an endpoint accessible over the internet using Pinggy:

- 2. Sign up for a Pinggy account and install the Pinggy CLI.
+ 1. Sign up for a Pinggy account and install the Pinggy CLI.
- 3. Run the following command to set up a local endpoint:
+ 2. Run the following command to set up a local endpoint:

         ssh -p 443 -L4300:localhost:4300 -R0:localhost:3000 a.pinggy.io

   This command creates a local endpoint for a 1-hour window.
-Replace localhost:3000 with the address and port your webhook handler is running on if different.

-Setting up Github Webhook:
+## Setting up Github Webhook:

+To integrate GitHub:

- 1. Navigate to your GitHub repository, click on "Settings", and then "Webhooks".
+ 1. Go to the "Settings" of your GitHub repository, then "Webhooks."
- 2. Click on "Add webhook".
- 3. In the "Payload URL" field, enter your server's address: http://your-server-address:8080/webhook
- 4. Replace http://your-server-address:8080 with your actual server address or the Pinggy URL provided for testing.
- 5. Set the "Content type" to application/json.
- 6. Select the individual events you want to receive or choose "Send me everything".
- 7. Click "Add webhook".
+ 2. Add the webhook by entering the payload URL in the format: http://your-server-address:8080/webhook.
+ 3. Select "application/json" as the content type, then choose the events to send.

   ![Github webhook](images/webhook.jpg)

-## Handling Events
+## Event Handling:

-The webhook event handler processes different types of GitHub events and sends notifications to the configured Discord and Slack channels.
-The supported event types are:
+The handler supports the following GitHub events:

     push
     pull request